Victoria Skilled Visa Nomination Program: A Complete, Real-World Guide

 Who Is Eligible to Apply?

-To qualify to apply for Victorian state nomination, you need to meet several of both the Australian government’s immigration needs and Victoria’s individual requirements.
+To qualify to apply for Victorian state nomination, you need to meet several of both the Australian government’s immigration needs and Victoria’s requirements.
 Here is the way that breaks down:

 Federal (National) Requirements